Changes to public transportation, trash pickup, other services affected by COVID-19

 VISITATION AT PRISONS

-Beginning Monday, visits to inmates will be suspended, the North Carolina Division of Prisons announced Friday afternoon.
+Visits to inmates are suspended, the North Carolina Division of Prisons announced.

 "We have made this difficult decision in light of the DHHS recommendations and to reduce the risk of this disease getting into prisons and spreading," said Todd Ishee, Commissioner of Prisons.
 "This was a difficult decision.
 I know this will not be good news to offenders and their families, but this is being done with everyone's health and safety in mind."